Phoebe3663/Zuurix.github.io/_posts/2016-11-22-better-late-than-never.md

 Beacons are unique enemies, that instead of fighting you, repair other damaged enemies.
 Beacons and new enemy grouping create many new combat situations.

+This week I will continue working on mission V.
+Update is getting close!

+Until next time!

 ![](http://i.imgur.com/bBcQ7Zh.png)

 ![](http://i.imgur.com/oCYN9bq.png)